BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/ethereum-101-blockchain-beyond-bitcoin_lesson_10.md

 <hr />

-<span style="font-weight: 400;">Because each node of the network must retain their own copy of the records, the larger the network gets, the more information must constantly be shared.
-Some projects such as </span><a href="https://bloxroute.com/"><span style="font-weight: 400;">bloXroute</span></a><span style="font-weight: 400;"> have proposed to fix this issue by providing a single channel to transfer new information across the network, but this has limitations as it increases the centralization of the system.</span>
+<span>Because each node of the network must retain their own copy of the records, the larger the network gets, the more information must constantly be shared.
+Some projects such as </span><a href="https://bloxroute.com/"><>bloXroute</span></a>

+<span> have proposed to fix this issue by providing a single channel to transfer new information across the network, but this has limitations as it increases the centralization of the system.</span>

 <h3>BLOCK RATE</h3>